malogajan/E-CommerceTechnicalAssessmentTest/README.md

 6. Product names or descriptions contain the search keyword.

 Expected Result:
-✅ Products relevant to the keyword are displayed on the results page.
+Products relevant to the keyword are displayed on the results page.

 Automate End-to-End Buy Product Flow

-✅Objective
+Objective
 Ensure that a user can successfully purchase a product from registration/login to order confirmation.
 Steps to Automate (End-to-End Flow)
 1. Launch the application: